sinadodd/ETL-Project/README.md

 Data munging was performed in Jupyter Notebook with Pandas.
 See the the included Jupyter Notebooks to reproduce the transformation process.

-Mostly, this was wittling down the data to only what we needed.
+Mostly, this was whittling down the data to only what we needed.
 There was some datatype conversion and formatting so that percentages are in {:.1%} format.

 ## L - Load